Shrunken leather - leather shrinkage

 The rear upholstery top of the BMW E30 convertible is particularly prone to heat damage.

-Unexplained shrinkage of individual areas on the back seat of a Volvo. - Left picture: Only rear surface seat. - Right picture: Cracked leather in the back upholstery.
+Unexplained shrinkage of individual areas on the back seat of a Volvo.
+Rear surface seat and cracked leather in the back upholstery.

 In case of cloth, the house would have burnt.
 Heat damage in the leather cause by a lamp.